Nat King Cole: 1960s

 In 1960, Cole's longtime collaborator Nelson Riddle left Capitol to join Reprise Records, which was established by Frank Sinatra.
 Riddle and Cole recorded one final hit album, Wild Is Love, with lyrics by Ray Rasch and Dotty Wayne.
 Cole later retooled the concept album into an Off-Broadway show, I'm with You.

 Nevertheless, Cole recorded several hit singles during the 1960s, including "Let There Be Love" with George Shearing in 1961, the country-flavored hit "Ramblin' Rose" in August 1962 (reaching No. 2 on the Pop chart), "Dear Lonely Hearts" (No. 13), "That Sunday, That Summer" (No. 12) and "Those Lazy-Hazy-Crazy Days of Summer" (his final top-ten hit, reaching number 6 on the Pop chart).

 In January 1964, Cole made one of his final television appearances, on The Jack Benny Program.
 He was introduced as "the best friend a song ever had" and sang "When I Fall in Love".
 Cat Ballou (1965), Cole's final film, was released several months after his death.

-Cole's final studio album was titled L-O-V-E. The album peaked at No. 4 on the Billboard Albums chart in the spring of 1965.
+Cole's final studio album was titled L-O-V-E (album).
+The album peaked at No. 4 on the Billboard Albums chart in the spring of 1965.

 Earlier on, Cole's shift to traditional pop led some jazz critics and fans to accuse him of selling out, but he never abandoned his jazz roots; as late as 1956, Cole recorded an all-jazz album, After Midnight, and many of his albums after this are fundamentally jazz-based, being scored for big band without strings, although the arrangements focus primarily on the vocal rather than instrumental leads.